Adult and Teen Fiction

 Relief - L. E. Butler - Set in 1912, the story follows young widow, Katie Larkin, as she escapes a troubled past in Boston and pursues a career as a painter in Venice.
 When she meets the enigmatic ballet-girl Rusala at La Fenice theater, she is instantly infatuated.
 In this first novel, L.E.
 Butler draws upon her own background as a ballet dancer, her travels in Venice and Istria, and a decade of research on the era.
 It is a well written, sensuous book, although there's not much ballet in it.
 For 18 and up.

-Ballerina - Edward Stewart - This book is out of print but you can still purchase used copies on Amazon or find it in the library.
+Ballerina: A Novel - Edward Stewart - Long out-of-print, this book has just been reissued by Open Road Media as a downloadable Kindle Book.
+It is well-worth doing.
 It is a very well written story about two friends who both want to be ballerinas and end up joining two rival New York City ballet companies.
 It is not a teen novel but it can certainly be enjoyed by older teens.
 It combines lots of ballet and lots of story.
+It's not just a book that you want to read because it's about ballet.
+It's a real novel whose main characters just happen to be ballerinas.
+Kudos to Open road Media for bringing this book back.
+You'll enjoy reading it.

 Maggie Adams: Dancer - Realistic characters and all the issues that go into wanting to be a ballet dancer: boys, school, family, friends make this a very enjoyable book for 9-14.